RodrTeixeira/projetospropostos/README.md

 Trata-se, também, de pequenos projetos propostos pela TRYBE em seu BLOG na internet.

 These are also small projects proposed by TRYBE in its BLOG on the Internet.

+Os exercícios de REACT foram propostos por Lucas Souza na internet.

+The REACT exercises were proposed by Lucas Souza on the internet.